 That said, there are a few instances in which you should consider buying specialty food.
 For instance when you have baby shrimplets, whose mouths are too tiny to eat regular food, or when extra protein may be needed to prevent cannibalistic behavior or molting issues.

 Shrimp that have just hatched from their egg will initially rely on the energy reserves in the egg yolk itself.
 At this stage, the shrimp larvae (“nauplii“) are almost invisible to the naked eye.

 Once they mature into their post-larvae (“zoeae“) stage, they can already start feeding on microscopic plant matter and biofilm floating in the water.
 As soon as they develop into shrimplets (or “myses“), they can gradually ingest larger pieces of food, e.g. algae and zooplankton.

-Powdered fish food works best.
-You may powder regular fish food pellets yourself to make sure that they are small enough to fit your babies’s mouths, or instead purchase specialty shrimplet food like GlasGarten’s Shrimp Baby Food or the amazing Bacter AE, which promotes the development of biofilm in your tank (thus mimicking what your shrimp would naturally feed on in the ocean).
+Powdered food works best for the baby shrimp.
+You may powder regular food pellets yourself to make sure that they are small enough to fit your shrimplets’ mouths, or instead purchase specialty shrimplet food like GlasGarten’s Shrimp Baby Food or the amazing Bacter AE, which promotes the development of biofilm in your tank (thus mimicking what your shrimp would naturally feed on in the ocean).

 Hikari Bio-Pure Freeze Dried Blood Worms For Pets

 Dennerle Shrimp King – Protein Sticks Food Pellets

 Cologne Shrimp Food CSF Macro Pro – High Proteins Vegetable for Shrimp